 Do you really need a scope, but donít have the time or space?
 You just found the best solution currently available.
 Canonís 18x50s are very highly recommended, if you can live with their downsides.

-You can buy the similar 15x50 model here:
+You can buy Canon's similar 15x50s from Amazon here:

 OR Buy Canon 18x50 IS from Wex here: